LoopKit/loopdocs/docs/installing.md

 ## Setup your Apple Computer

-### Install XCode
+### Install Xcode
 Did you go to the [Apple App Store](https://developer.apple.com/xcode/)?
 It’s an application on your Apple Computer.
-Open it and search for XCode.
+Open it and search for Xcode.
 Download and install it for free.
 Easy peasy.
 Except it takes about 20-40 minutes to download depending on your internet speed.

 ![Xcode](img/xcode.jpg)